Ninetalesgh/dndcampaign/vault/database/spells.md

 The target must make a CON Save.
 On a failed save, the target takes 10d8 Necrotic damage, plus an additional 2d8 Necrotic damage for each condition affecting it.
 On a successful save, the target takes half as much damage, then each condition affecting it ends.
 The conditions ended can be [bleeding](conditions.md#bleeding), [blinded](conditions.md#blinded), [burning](conditions.md#burning), [charmed](conditions.md#charmed), [choking](conditions.md#choking), confused, cursed, dazed, [deafened](conditions.md#deafened), diseased, dominated, [frightened](conditions.md#frightened), [paralyzed](conditions.md#paralyzed), [petrified](conditions.md#petrified), [poisoned](conditions.md#poisoned), possessed, [stunned](conditions.md#stunned), or turned.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 7 or higher, the additional Necrotic damage per condition increases by 1d8 damage for each slot level beyond 6.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 7 or higher, the additional Necrotic damage per condition increases by 1d8 damage for each slot level beyond 6.
 - **Classes**: Cleric, Druid, Wizard
 *(Source: CS)*